Local Rule 8

 (D) The procedure for appointing/removing a Guardian Ad Litem shall be as follows:

 (1) If a motion for Guardian Ad Litem is filed, it will be set for hearing before a Magistrate.

-(c) The Court will appoint a Guardian Ad Litem from the court’s approved guardian ad litem list and said appointment will be on a rotating basis when the parties do not agree.
+(2) The Court will appoint a Guardian Ad Litem from the court’s approved guardian ad litem list.
+The appointment will be on a rotating basis unless the parties agree on a guardian.

-(4) The Court may remove a Guardian Ad Litem from the list of approved Guardians Ad Litem for a failure to abide by this rule or other just cause as deemed appropriate by the court.
-The final decision will be made by the administrative Judge after consultation with the other Judge.
+(4) The court may remove a guardian ad litem from the list of approved guardians ad litem for failure to abide by this rule or other just cause as deemed appropriate by the Court.
+The final decision will be made by the Administrative Judge after consultation with the other judge.

-(5) Whenever feasible, the same Guardian Ad Litem shall be reappointed for a specific child in any subsequent case in any court relating to the best interest of the child.
+(5) Whenever feasible, the same guardian ad litem shall be reappointed for a specific child in any subsequent proceeding relating to the best interest of the child.

 (E) Responsibilities of a Guardian Ad Litem:

 In addition to any duties imposed by the appointing court, the guardian ad litem shall comply with all responsibilities outlined in Superintendence Rule 48.